forestgrape/coronavirus/index.md

 > <span id='virion'> A _virion_ is form of a virus outside a cell and ready to infect a cell. </span>

-Virions are similar to seeds of plants: They don't have a metabolism running and are dormant except for some grabbing spikes and wait for activation to initiate fusion with a cell.
+Virions are similar to seeds of plants: They don't have a metabolism running and are inactive (however they have sticky proteins which can get attached to cells) and wait for activation to initiate fusion with a cell by using spring loaded energy.

 > <span id='infectable-cell'> A _infectable cell_ is a cell which can be infected.
 There are [constraints on a cell](#cell-tropism) to be infectable </span>

 Once a virus infects cells, it changes the cell's metabolism.
 To survive to produce rough copies of itself.
 Therefore viruses are dependent on the host cells.
 Longterm surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but still can be fatal for individuals.
 The survival of fit ecosystems is ubiquitous in nature.

 > <span id='infected-object'> An object is called _infected_ by a virus if it contains cells that are infected.
 An object can be a tissue, an organ, a structure or an organism.
-There are constraints on a [object to be infectable](#tropism-of-coronaviruses).</span>
+There are constraints on a [object to be infectable](#tropism-of-viruses).</span>

 So an organism is infected if it has some cells that are [infected](#infected-cell).

 > <span id='infectable-object'> An object is *infectable* if it can become [infected](#infected-object).
 An object can be a tissue, an organ, a structure (e.g. upper respiratory tract) or an organism.</span>

+### virus classification
+As defined all [forms of life](#form-of-life) which don't encode their entire metabolism are called [viruses](#virus).
+Since such forms exists across the tree of life, viruses are as diverse as the tree of life.
+The goal of classification is usually to group things together which are similar to some features of interest.
+Features of interest for viruses are:
+* behaviour and habitats occupied
+* genetic and structural similarity

-### Virus Entity
+### virus entities
 [in work and experimental]
+Similar as single cells organize by communication and share of resources to form an an organism, viruses infecting an organism can organize to form a virus-entity or virus-organism.

-For many biological questions regarding multicellular organism it makes sense to consider them as a whole and not the single cells.
-This since the cells communicate and differentiate to form more capable organism.
-E.g. we usually are more interested in how fast an organism moves forward/runs and not how fast some single muscle cell contracts.<br>
+Often forms of life organize and specialize to increase fitness and form a more capable entity called organism.
+For many questions regarding organism are considered as a whole and not the single cells.
+E.g. we usually are more interested in how fast an organism moves forward/runs and not how fast some single muscle cell contracts.

-Similarly for viruses infecting organisms often to grasp the full picture it is necessary to consider all viruses as an entity and not as unrelated. they still show different behaviours in different cells and upon different situations:
+Similarly for viruses infecting organisms, often to grasp the full picture it is necessary to consider all viruses as an entity and not as unrelated.
+Viruses can show different behaviours in different cells and upon different situations:
-* DNA viruses can in theory encode the same differentiation mechanism as eukaryotes
+* DNA viruses can in theory encode the same differentiation mechanisms as eukaryotic cells
 * RNA viruses don't encode the same mechanisms as DNA based forms of life e.g. for gene expression.
-However they still are able to show [different behaviours](#tropism-of-coronaviruses).
+However they still are able to show [different behaviours](#tropism-of-viruses) in different situations.
 <!--
 > A virus entity denotes all viruses contributing to a viral infection in an organism.-->